Tom Fletcher: Personal life

 On 18 April 2011, Fletcher became engaged to his schoolmate and longtime girlfriend Giovanna Falcone.
 They were married on 12 May 2012.
 In January 2013, Fletcher uploaded a video to YouTube, titled My Wedding Speech, in which he sang to the tunes of several of McFly's most successful songs during his speech: the video has received more than 24 million views.

 Giovanna is also a YouTube vlogger and an author.
 Her books, Billy and Me, You're the One That I Want, Christmas with Billy and Me, Dream a Little Dream, and Dream a Little Christmas Dream are published by Penguin's Michael Joseph.
 She also released a book in 2017 about motherhood titled, Happy Mum, Happy Baby.
 She also blogs weekly for Hello! magazine.

 It was announced on Fletcher's YouTube channel on 29 October 2013 that the couple were expecting their first child, with a video titled, We Have Some News....
 In March 2014 their son was born.
 Fletcher announced on 3 September 2015, again on YouTube, that his wife Giovanna was expecting their second child, by means of a video entitled 'Player 2'.
 In February 2016 their second son was born.
 During both pregnancies, Fletcher and his wife Giovanna took pictures every day throughout the nine months of pregnancy.
 They created another YouTube video to announce the arrival of their first son, which has more than 16 million views.
 On 3 March 2018 it was announced that their third child was due in September, but their third son was born in August 2018.

 Fletcher's younger sister is Carrie Hope Fletcher, an actress, author, singer and YouTube vlogger.
 Carrie joined him to produce the 2012 Olympic Mascot song, "On a Rainbow".
 Carrie also joined as a part of the cast of The Christmasaurus Live, a live production of Tom's debut children's novel of the same name.
 She played the part of Brenda Payne and sang two solo songs, "Thin Ice" and "I've Been a Good Girl".

 In McFly's autobiography Unsaid Things, Fletcher discussed his diagnosis of bipolar disorder, which he has stated was a great influence over McFly's second album, Wonderland.
 He has also described his struggles with his eating disorder, weight, and obsessive dieting.

 In June 2021, Fletcher and his wife apologised for using the government scheme to furlough an employee.
-Fletcher and wife Giovanna released a statement on social media clarifying that the money had been returned and admitted that "it was a huge error of judgement."
+Fletcher and his wife Giovanna released a statement on social media clarifying that the money had been returned and admitted that "it was a huge error of judgement."